 Do you collect data about your customers?
 What shape is it in?
 You must ensure that your business is handling this data responsibly and within the rules of the law.
 You can find more details here to ensure that you are doing this and even get in compliance professionals to check that your data protection protocols are up to scratch.

 Collecting the data, making sure it’s current and keeping it organized is only the beginning.

 Why?
-Because the data is worthless if you’re not using it to create stronger connections with your customers.
+Because the data is worthless if you’re not using things like Splunk solutions to transform it into something that you can actually use in order to create stronger connections with your customers.

 My hotel of choice is Marriott.